USRSE/rse-stories/_posts/2022-05-26-jay-lofstead.md

 inclusive environment for all participants!

 He also ends with a call to action.
-If you have feedback about your experiences at Supercomputing which could help Jay improve inclusivity, please email the committee at [sc-inclusivity@info.supercomputing.org](mailto:sc-inclusivity@info.supercomputing.org).
+If you have feedback about your experiences at Supercomputing that could help Jay improve inclusivity, please email the committee at [sc-inclusivity@info.supercomputing.org](mailto:sc-inclusivity@info.supercomputing.org).